On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Scheme-dependent finite mixing at one-loop order

 where the red and blue square dots denote an insertion of four-top and chromomagnetic operators, respectively.
 The value of $K_{tG}$ in Eq.~\eqref{eq:diag_tg} depends on the $\gamma_5$ scheme.
 We find

 We note that Eq.~\eqref{eq:diag_tg} holds only when the gluon is on shell.
-In this case, only one of the two possible contractions of the fermion lines, namely the one in Fig.~\ref{fig:tchannel}, gives a non-vanishing contribution.
-We stress that the difference between the two schemes in Eq.~\eqref{eq:Ktg} does not arise from a trace in Dirac space and therefore cannot be related to trace ambiguities \cite{Korner:1991sx}.
+In this case, only one of the two possible contractions of the fermion lines, namely the one in Fig.~\ref{fig:tchannel} featuring an open fermion line, gives a non-vanishing contribution.
+Therefore, the difference between the two schemes in Eq.~\eqref{eq:Ktg} does not arise from a trace in Dirac space and cannot be related to trace ambiguities \cite{Korner:1991sx}.

 When we consider other one-loop amplitudes with four-top operator insertions, which will enter as subamplitudes in the $gg \to h$ computation, we find again that the finite contributions are scheme-dependent, whereas the divergent parts are equal in the two schemes.
-In particular, the diagrammatic relation concerning the four-top contribution to the top-Higgs coupling is
+In particular, the diagrammatic relation concerning the finite part of the four-top contribution to the Higgs-top coupling is

 where we find